bytes47/Profile/README.md

 ## 🎯 Professional Focus

 I build:
-- Automation where it *actually saves time*
+- Deployed services on appliances, servers and other hardware.
-- AI tooling that runs *locally and privately*
+- Agentic and scripted automation and tooling that runs *locally and privately*
-- Documentation that *feels like part of the system*
+- Securely minded policy and procedures that keep employee workflows unobstructed.

-Short and to the point — because clarity matters.
+- Documentation that is part of the system and process; simplified.

 ---